rist-ro/rl-introduction-notes/sutton_rl.md

 #### Off-policy prediction via Importance Sampling

-So far the methods described have been **on-policy** methods, meaning that the the policy improved (**target policy**) and the one that decides the actions (**behavior policy**) were the same.
+So far the methods described have been **on-policy** methods, meaning that the policy improved (**target policy**) and the one that decides the actions (**behavior policy**) were the same.
 If the 2 policies were different, the method would be called **off-policy**.

 **One way to evaluate target policies wrt. a different behavior one is via Importance Sampling**.
-This consists in weighting the sampled trajectory's return to compensate for the different probabilities of taking the actions wrt. to a the behavior policy as opposed to the target one:
+This consists in weighting the sampled trajectory's return to compensate for the different probabilities of taking the actions wrt. to the behavior policy as opposed to the target one:
 $$
 \rho_{t:T-1} = \prod_{k=t}^{T-1} \dfrac{\pi(A_k|S_k)}{b(A_k|S_k)}
 $$